The Shutov Assembly: The music

 Talking to Mojo magazine in 1998, Eno explained that The Shutov Assembly tracks were originally proposals for orchestral pieces.

-The Netherlands Metropole Orkest played two performances of the music in June 1999 at the Holland Festival, which ran from 5 to 26 June in Amsterdam, the first of which was broadcast live on Dutch radio.
+The Netherlands Metropole Orkest played two performances of the music in June 1999, orchestrated by Steve Gray, at the Holland Festival, which ran from 5 to 26 June in Amsterdam, the first of which was broadcast live on Dutch radio.

 Though the music can certainly be classified amongst his other ambient works, most of the compositions have a certain "dark" feel to them.
 In an interview, Eno said "it's the association with danger that I didn't use to like, and it's exactly that, what I do like now".